martinHornacek/Automated-Tests-for-Dynamics-365/README.md

  * provide a demonstration how to implement different types of automated testing for a Dynamics CRM solution
  * provide a comparison of different types of automated testing for a Dynamics CRM solution and their respective pros and cons

-For detailed project documentation and automated testing guide please refer to the DOCS.md file in the _Documentation folder.
+For detailed project documentation and automated testing guide please refer to the DOCS.md file.